 Constructed-response questions are like essay or short-answer questions.
 You’ll need to make a plan before writing your answer.
 If you need a little practice with CRQs, take a look at the 240Tutoring Constructed Response Guide.

-If you are ready to take your Praxis exam but feel a little unsure if you are prepared, we recommend enrolling in a 240Tutoring Praxis study guide.
-Each study guide comes with a 48 Hour No Questions Asked Refund policy, so you have nothing to lose by signing up today!
+If you are ready to take your Praxis®️ exam but feel a little unsure if you are prepared, we recommend enrolling in a 240Tutoring Praxis®️ study guide.
+Each study guide comes with our 240Tutoring Guarantee, so you have nothing to lose by signing up today!

 - Elementary Education: Content Knowledge